capnmidnight/Primrose/doc/pliny.md

 database live.
 New code features and documentation for them are delivered in one cohesive package.

-> NOTE: documentation descriptions support a semi-limited subset of Markdown.
-Specifically,
-> none of the shortcuts for the link/image syntax are supported.
-Inline-HTML *is*
-> supported.

 ## Example:
     pliny.grammar("JavaScript");
     pliny.function( "Primrose.Random", {